Memphis Belle (film): Plot

-The crew of the Memphis Belle, a B-17 Flying Fortress, prepares to fly their 25th mission: an attack on a Focke-Wulf Fw 190 aircraft manufacturing plant in Bremen, Germany beyond the range of friendly fighter cover.
+The crew of the Memphis Belle, a B-17 Flying Fortress, take a brief respite between missions to play football while the Belle is repaired for her final, twenty-fifth mission.
 If successful, they will be the first bomber crew in the Eighth Air Force to survive a full tour of duty.
-Army publicist Lieutenant Colonel Bruce Derringer intends on using Belle's fame accrued from her record to sell vital war bonds.
-Pilot Captain Dennis Dearborn and his nine crewmen prepare for their final flight despite the added distraction.
-As the Belle is repaired for her final mission, the crew watches the rest of the squadron return from a mission.
-One damaged B-17 attempts a wheels-up landing, but explodes after coming to a stop, killing the crew.
+In anticipation, Army publicist Lieutenant Colonel Bruce Derringer reviews crewmen files, planning to make them famous war heroes, and use the Belle's accrued record to sell vital war bonds.
+Squadron commander Colonel Craig Harriman hopes to "give the boys a little break" at their Happy 1st Anniversary dance that evening, but must order ground crews to work all night for tomorrow's mission.
+Everyone watches the squadron returning from today's mission.
+The damaged Paddlin Madelin attempts a one-wheeled belly landing, but after coming to a complete stop, it explodes, killing the entire crew.